 Having sex on a first date is like having dessert before dinner.
 How can you enjoy your delicious appetizers, salad and steak, if you’ve already had chocolate chip cheesecake?
 You might enjoy it, but not as much because you’re kind of full.

 In other words,let the relationship build.
 It’s sexy and so much better when you take time to experience one another.
 If you spend time talking, holding hands, laughing together, getting to know things about one another, kissing and learning about each other’s pasts, the sex will mean so much more when it finally happens.

 3. Less hurt if the relationship doesn’t work out?

-3. What if it doesn’t work out?
-Let’s say you sleep with someone on a first date and then you don’t hear from him?
+Let’s say you have sex on a first date and then you don’t hear from the guy?
 Or if you are the guy, what if you call and she doesn’t return your call?
-If you’ve slept with that person, you will feel so much worse!
-Right?
+If you’ve slept with that person, you will feel so much worse.
 I once had a first date where the guy lived out of town, and came to visit me.
 He slept in my son’s bed, and we never even kissed, mostly because I wasn’t interested.
 I found out the next day that he was living with a woman!
-What if I would have really liked him and slept with him?!
+What if I would have really liked him and had sex with him?!
 I would have been devastated.

-Remember that every situation is different, there are exceptions, and there may come a time when you are out with a guy and everything feels so right, very early on, and you think back to this blog and roll your eyes at me.
+In closing, remember that every situation is different, and that there are exceptions.
+There may come a time when you are out with a guy and everything feels so right very early on, and you think back to this article and roll your eyes at me.
+I know many many couples who had sex on a first date and ended up married.
 But, most times, I’d say there are so many benefits to waiting on the physical part.
 After all, isn’t dessert the sweetest part of the meal?